PaulShpilsher/router-flood/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer

-This tool is for **educational and authorized testing purposes only**.
-Users are responsible for complying with all applicable laws and regulations.
-Unauthorized use against systems you don't own or lack permission to test is strictly prohibited and may be illegal.

 ## 🙏 Acknowledgments